biobrad/PlasmidBot/README.md

 From that alignment it determines the 'percentage coverage' against the plasmid sequence, providing a text report of the findings.

 The script still requires a bit of work, especially around the 'concensus' FNA which shows matches of sequences and their particular gene names.

+Argument options plus adding more intuition to the script in the handling of file names also needs to be written.